 And what if, twenty years on, the daughter receives a cryptic clue to her father’s whereabouts?

 ‘Losing Time’ is a very human story about a young divorced woman trying to find the father who never returned home.
 Her search is baffling, unsettling and shrouded in mystery.
 It takes her on a journey beyond the boundaries of normal life, but don’t expect this story to turn into a run-of-the-mill science-fiction fantasy because it’s anything but.
 Woven into the intriguing plot are characters both delightful and abhorrent; moments of love and loss, loyalty and betrayal; and the ongoing question: who is chasing whom?

 Available as an E-book from Amazon.co.uk

 Head to the BUY MY BOOKS' page for a preview of the book: Buy My Books

-NOW AVAILABLE: a paperback edition of 'Losing Time', for readers who prefer to hold and enjoy handling a book.
+THE PAPERBACK VERSION of 'Losing Time', is for readers who prefer to hold and enjoy handling a book.
 Sometimes an e-book is no substitute!
 This is no run-of-the-mill edition, but a beautifully produced paperback.

 To order, please contact me using the form on the next page: Contact Me